-Police- Our Nation’s Fastest, Most Underutilized First Responders in Out of Hospital Cardiac Arrest
+Police – Our Nation’s Fastest, Most Underutilized First Responders in Out of Hospital Cardiac Arrest

 The following article is a guest authored by our partner and friend Brandon Griffith, Sheriff’s Deputy for Pinal County Sheriff’s office in Arizona and a Sudden Cardiac Arrest survivor.
 In this piece, Brandon writes about the intersection of police and AEDs and argues that law enforcement remains the most underutilized component in the chain of survival.
 Read on to discover how equipping police officers with AEDs can make a huge difference in cardiac arrest outcomes.

 Sudden Cardiac Arrest (SCA) is a medical emergency which usually results from an electrical malfunction in the heart, which disrupts the blood flow to the brain, lungs, and vital organs.
 Loss of consciousness and a cessation of breathing results from the abrupt loss of heart function.
 Despite common misunderstandings, cardiac arrest is not a heart attack.
 Myocardial infarctions (heart attacks) occur when a blocked artery prevents oxygen-rich blood flow to a section of the heart.

 Heart disease is the global leading cause of death, taking the lives of approximately 17 million people each year.
 Cardiac arrest, with its sudden onset and limited window for emergency medical intervention, is particularly deadly with only 1 out of 9 people surviving an out-of-hospital incident.
 Bystanders and first responders have little time to provide CPR/CCR and shock therapy from a defibrillator before a patient sustains irreversible brain damage or is unable to be resuscitated.